K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 as simple as replacing the assignation to `$filteredEbooks` by a `yield` statement.

-The memory consumption will now be constant, no matter the number of eligible books and we are sure to find these books only if and when we need them.
+Assuming that `$ebooks` isn't an array with all the e-books but an iterator or a generator (even better!), the memory consumption will now be constant, no matter the number of eligible books and we are sure to find these books only if and when we need them.

 **Bonus**: [RulerZ](https://github.com/K-Phoen/rulerz) internally uses generators so we could rewrite the method like this and be as efficient in terms of memory.